 Thanks to the COVID-19 crisis, Turkey Day gatherings—and even the birds themselves—may be a little smaller in 2020.

 Giving thanks in 2020

 Luckily, Thanksgiving is all about spending time at home with loved ones, so in some ways, it’s the perfect COVID-friendly holiday.
 But, it’s also historically one of the busiest travel weekends of the year, and is followed by hoards of shoppers lining up for Black Friday sales—not to mention packed parades, college kids returning home (and possibly bringing their germs with them), and relatives crowding in to stay overnight.
 According to one recent survey, nearly 70 percent of Americans expect to celebrate Thanksgiving a bit differently this year, but we’ll manage to adapt Turkey Day to the pandemic just as we’ve done with other 2020 holidays.
 So settle in for a cozy, intimate Thanksgiving gathering with your closest family and friends—as etiquette expert Diane Gottsman says, it’ll be like “making cranberry sauce out of cranberries”!
-Also, try to avoid the regular mistakes you’ll probably make this Thanksgiving.

 No traditional parades or events

 The Macy’s Thanksgiving Day Parade will go on—but not as usual.
 Instead of crowds gathering along the 2.5-mile parade route in New York City, the televised-only production will focus on the area right in front of Macy’s on 34th Street.
 The balloons, floats, and even Santa will still be there, but the number of participants will be scaled back.
 Most of us watch the parade on TV anyway, so besides not seeing crowds of people, it will be very similar.